bloominstituteoftechnology/webapi-ii-challenge/README.md

 ### Database access

 Database access will be done using the `db.js` file included inside the `data` folder.
-This file publishes the following methods:
+This file publishes the following methods: The rest id the

 - `find()`: calling find returns a promise that resolves to an array of all the `posts` contained in the database.
 - `findById()`: this method expects an `id` as it's only parameter and returns the post corresponding to the `id` provided or an empty array if no post with that `id` is found.